kimmknight/raweb/frontend/docs/(administration)/publish-resources/index.md

 </InfoBar>

 <InfoBar severity="attention" title="Policy configuration required">

-   If you do not see the host system desktop in the resources manager, make sure the <b>Use a dedicated collection for RemoteApps in the registry instead of the global list </b> policy is set to <b>Disabled</b> or <b>Not configured</b>.
+   If you do not see the host system desktop in the resources manager, make sure the [Use a dedicated collection for RemoteApps in the registry instead of the global list](/docs/policies/centralized-publishing/) policy is set to **Disabled** or **Not configured**.

 </InfoBar>

 To publishing the host system desktop, follow these steps: